sobotka/filmic-blender/README.md

 # What?

 This OpenColorIO configuration adds a closer-to-photorealistic view transform for your renders.
 For imagers working with non-photorealistic rendering, it also will bring significant dynamic range and lighting capabilities to your work, as well as potentially open up correct transforms for rendering to HDR displays and other such forward looking technology.
 It is as close to a Magic Button™ you can get for an experienced imager.
+The kit embodies a high dynamic range transfer function and an intensity gamut mapping.

 # When?